sheyidev/Alx_DjangoLearnLab/_notes/8-user-auth-baiscs.md

     form_class = UserCreationForm
     success_url = reverse_lazy('login')
     template_name = 'registration/signup.html'

 ```
+In summary, for User Registrattin we need:
+- A Django class called UserCreationForm for creating new user, including username and passowrd
+- Create view class for handling the logic of the form submitted by tje users and submitting it to database

 In this example, the `SignUpView` uses the `UserCreationForm` to handle user registration.
 When a new user is registered, they are redirected to the login page using the `success_url` attribute.